Commencement (album): Variations

-There are five known variations of the Commencement album artwork.
-The differences are slight and no official statement has surfaced on the reasoning behind them.

-The most popular variant features blue water and a grey podium with a blue bone symbol.

-The second most popular version is nearly identical to the first; the only difference being the bone logo on the podium is white instead of blue.

-The third edition, labeled as "advance copy" under the album title, features red water, a blue podium and a grey bone.

-The fourth known artwork features white water, a grey podium and a white bone.
-This version is used on all digital versions.
+There are five known variations.
+The most popular depicts blue water and a grey podium with a blue bone symbol.
+The second is nearly identical to the first, except the symbol is white.
+The third, labeled "advance copy" under the title, features red water, a blue podium and a grey bone.
+The fourth (for digital copies) has white water, a grey podium and a white bone.
+The fifth (Japanese version) is like the first and second, but with brighter blue water.

-The fifth known artwork is similar to the first and second albeit the water is a noticeably brighter blue.
-This version was used on the Japanese release.